yangshun/cs3217-problem-sets-writeup/public/ps/PS4/PS4.md

  * ···
      * ···

-Please come up with your testing strategy and describe it in `design.txt`.
+Please come up with your testing strategy and describe it in `answers.txt`.
 Note that if we find that your application fails any of the tests described, **you will be penalized heavily**.
 We do not want testing to be merely an exercise in documentation.

 ### Bonus Problem: Reflection (3 Bonus Points) ###
 Please answer the following questions: